+notice subtle differences.
+This is because of the Spill Suppression processing.)
 With this in mind, it won't be hard to guess what Show Inverse Alpha does.
 In contrast, the Show Color effect in this group passes the full color output of LiveMatte prior to being multiplied by the alpha channel.

-(It might seem as though this would be identical to the original source, but you may notice subtle differences.
-This is because of the Spill Suppression processing.)
+(It might seem as though this would be identical to the original source, but you may

-Let's look at another of the effects in the Utilities group, Color Correction.
+Let's look at another of the effects in the Utilities group, Color FIGURE 232 Correction.
 Replace the current effect with the Color Correction effect (again, click the Effect label above the icon to open the Media Browser).

 You'll notice that M/E 1's output on the Program monitor is now rendered in monochromatic grayscale.
-Move the mouse pointer over the effect's icon, and Proce Control pointer over the effect's icon, and click the gear button that pops up.
+Move the mouse pointer over the effect's icon, and click the gear button that pops up.